 Boise's restated certificate of incorporation authorizes Boise's board of directors to issue up to 10,000,000 shares of preferred stock without stockholder approval.
 Boise's restated certificate of incorporation provides that in the event of liquidation, dissolution or winding up of Boise, any preferences designated by the board of directors with respect to, and any dividends declared on, preferred stock will be payable before any distributions are made to holders of common stock.
-As of September 15, 2003, the only class of preferred stock outstanding is Boise Convertible Preferred Stock, Series D. Boise's board of directors has designated 6,745,347 shares of preferred stock as Convertible Preferred Stock, Series D.
+As of October 17, 2003, the only class of preferred stock outstanding is Boise Convertible Preferred Stock, Series D. Boise's board of directors has designated 6,745,347 shares of preferred stock as Convertible Preferred Stock, Series D.

 Holders of Boise preferred stock are entitled to vote on all matters submitted to a vote of stockholders, voting together with Boise common stockholders as a single class.
 In the event that Boise defaults in payments due to the preferred stockholders in an amount equal to six quarterly dividends, the preferred stockholders as a class shall have the right to elect three members of the board of directors.
-Furthermore, Boise's restated certificate of incorporation requires the vote of 662/3% of the outstanding Boise preferred stock for amendments to Boise's restated certificate of incorporation or bylaws which adversely affect the rights, powers or preferences of the Boise preferred stockholders and for other events.
-Boise's restated certificate of incorporation also requires the vote of a majority of the outstanding Boise preferred stock for other specified actions affecting Boise preferred stockholders.
+Furthermore, Boise's restated certificate of incorporation requires the vote of 66/3% of the outstanding Boise preferred stock for amendments to Boise's restated certificate of incorporation also requires the vote of a majority of the outstanding Boise preferred stock for other specified actions affecting Boise preferred stockholders.
 Shareholders of OfficeMax should review Boise's restated certificate of incorporation for a detailed description of the rights of Boise preferred stockholders, some of which are superior to the rights of Boise common stockholders.